Metacello/metacello/README.md

   gemsource: 'metacello';
   package: 'ConfigurationOfMetacello';
   load.

 "Bootstrap Metacello 1.0-beta.32, using mcz files" ((Smalltalk at: #ConfigurationOfMetacello) project
   version: '1.0-beta.32') load.

-"Load the Preview version of Metacello"
-(Smalltalk at: #Metacello) new
+"Load the Preview version of Metacello from GitHub" (Smalltalk at: #Metacello) new
   configuration: 'MetacelloPreview';
   version: #stable;